Steve Pavlina . com

 When you think about what path you’re on, rather than just your current position, you’ll become much more aware of where you really are on a scale of 1-10.
 Life is a journey, not a destination.
 When you get stuck at a 7, your path is the problem — it’s your path that’s really a 3 because it isn’t moving you forward.
 You’ve stagnated.

 In physics terms I’m saying that what matters is not your position but your velocity.
 Velocity is a vector which has both a direction and a speed.
 Where you’re headed and how quickly is more important than where you are.
 If you rate your position as a 7 but your speed is virtually nil (meaning that your situation is stable/stagnant), then your speed is probably no greater than 3.
 You’re moving at a snail’s pace.
 And when moving that slowly, you can’t overcome inertia, so you’ll only end up circling your current location — the direction of your velocity vector will keep shifting.
 You’ll feel unfocused, and even when you do manage to focus, it won’t last.
 If you try to make a change, your environment will simply pull you back to the same old status quo.
 You’ll never hit escape velocity.
-Things will only change when and outside force acts upon you and forces a radical shift in your velocity vector — you lose your job, get dumped, suffer a serious illness, etc.
+Things will only change when an outside force acts upon you and forces a radical shift in your velocity vector — you lose your job, get dumped, suffer a serious illness, etc.

 So how do you get out of a stuck situation (aside from waiting to be rescued)?
 You speed up — deliberately.